Alcoholics Anonymous: Outcome measures

 Several metrics are used to evaluate the success of treatment interventions such as continuous abstinence, drinking frequency, alcohol-related adverse consequences, and healthcare costs.

 Other effectiveness research findings

 A 2006 study found a 67% success rate 16 years later for the 24.9% of alcoholics who ended up, on their own, participating actively in AA.
 However, this may be influenced by self-selection bias.
 Project MATCH, a 1990s multi-site study, found AA to be more effective than no treatment.
 Other studies link increased AA attendance with higher spirituality and reduced alcohol consumption.

-A 2020 systematic review indicated that AA/TSF therapy (AA participation plus Twelve-Step Facilitation counseling) demonstrated healthcare cost savings and led to higher continuous abstinence rates, compared to other established treatment approaches such as cognitive behavioral therapy.
+A 2020 systematic review indicated that manualized AA/TSF therapy (AA participation plus Twelve-Step Facilitation counseling) demonstrated healthcare cost savings and led to higher continuous abstinence rates, compared to other established treatment approaches such as cognitive behavioral therapy.
 A longitudinal study suggests that LifeRing and SMART Recovery fared worse than AA across several outcomes; however, the effects are insignificant when controlling for the baseline alcohol goal of total abstinence.